Update: as of February 27th, 2025, NSCIB no longer accepts applications for (re)certifications, as per SOG-IS Policy on Article 49.

 Certified products

-TrustCB B.V. now is responsible for issuing all certificates and will publish all certificates issued under the Netherlands scheme in accordance with the conditions of the CCRA and SOG-IS MRA for international recognition.
+TrustCB B.V. publishes all certificates issued under the Netherlands scheme, in accordance with the conditions of the CCRA and SOG-IS MRA for international recognition.

 Evaluation Facilities (ITSEFs)

-TrustCB B.V. will be responsible for licensing evaluation facilities for Common Criteria in accordance with the Netherlands scheme.
+TrustCB B.V. is responsible for licensing evaluation facilities for Common Criteria in accordance with the Netherlands scheme.

 To become a licensed evaluation facility an application may be sent to TrustCB B.V.